kb1084/TripGenie/README.md

-# TripGinie – Your AI Travel Genie! 🌍✨
+# TripGenie – Your AI Travel Genie! 🌍✨

-TripGinie is an AI-powered travel planner that generates personalized itineraries based on your budget, trip duration, destination, and preferences.
+TripGenie is an AI-powered travel planner that generates personalized itineraries based on your budget, trip duration, destination, and preferences.
 Whether you're an adventure seeker, a cultural enthusiast, or just looking to relax, TripGini helps you craft the perfect journey effortlessly! 🚀

 ## Features ✨
 - **Personalized Itineraries** 🗺️ – Get AI-generated travel plans tailored to your interests.